 My maternal great-grandmother Adela Marden (1856 - 1941) was one of the many children of Isaac Moses Marsden and his second wife, Esther Gomes Silva.

-In 1881 Adela became engaged to Jacob Schwarzschild, a stock broker who apparently managed at least some of the investments of her father.
-Their original marriage settlement, on parchment (kindly lent to me by my cousin Keith Mayer), has two parts: “Settlement in contemplation of the marriage …” at time of engagement, 1st June 1881; and “Declaration of Trust …” after the marriage, 12th August 1882.
-Isaac Marsden contributed £5000 at the engagement, and a further £5000 on the marriage in 1882.
+In 1881 Adela married Jacob Schwarzschild, a stock broker who apparently managed at least some of the investments of her father.
+Their original marriage settlement, on parchment (kindly lent to me by my cousin Keith Mayer), has two parts: “Settlement in contemplation of the marriage …” dated 1st June 1881 (three weeks before the marriage); and “Declaration of Trust …” dated 12th August 1882.
+Isaac Marsden contributed £5000 in the 1881 settlement and a further £5000 in 1882.

 The trustees of the marriage settlement were Adela’s brothers Montague Montagu Marsden, Herbert Philip Marsden, Rodolf Isaac Marsden, and Stephen Leopold Marsden.
 They used £4,430 for the purchase of leasehold premises at nos.
 2, 3 and 4 Oxford Houses, St Marks Road, Notting Hill.